NCIAdmin/NCI-System-Status/content/default/issues/2019-03-30-connectivity-issue.md

   - RM-CS-08
 enableComments: false
 ---
-Security Incident disrupted service to all Windows Servers and any VA/CA desktop computer that was powered on at the time AND any RM desktop that was connected via VPN.
+Security Incident disrupted service to all Windows Servers and any VA/CA desktop computer that was powered on at the time AND any RM desktop that was connected via VPN.<br>

-Systems that have not yet returned to service include:
+Impacted systems still out of service are noted below: